Michael Collins (politician, born 1968): Controversies

 In June 2020, during global protests over the murder of George Floyd, Collins was criticised, alongside Danny Healy-Rae, when both TDs used the slogan "All Lives Matter".
 Collins described the phrase as "his mantra" and said the phrase meant he valued everyone equally regardless of background.
 Shane Curry of the Irish Network Against Racism said he found it hard to believe that both Collins and Healy-Rae were naive about the meaning of the slogan and didn't know that many people use the phrase as a refutation of the Black Lives Matter Movement.
 During the same period, Collins rejected calls for statues and plaques commemorating historic figures involved in the transatlantic slave trade be removed.

 While speaking on the Claire Byrne radio show on RTÉ in November 2020, Collins defended giving the roles of his parliamentary assistant and parliamentary secretary to his brother and his partner, respectively.
 Collins said he denied that this was a "jobs for the boys" situation.

 In December 2020, Collins was one of only three TDs out of 160 to say he would not take a COVID-19 vaccine in a survey conducted by the Claire Byrne show.
 Collins stated he did not trust "professionals and companies who make money from the vaccine".
-In response to the comments, James O'Connor of Fianna Fáil criticised Collins in the Dáil, saying that it was "absolutely outrageous that we have members of this House who are willing to come in here and pander to the message of anti-vaxxers ...", and noted that, “the COVID-19 vaccine has seen more investment than any other vaccination in history”.
+In response to the comments, James O'Connor of Fianna Fáil criticised Collins in the Dáil, saying that it was "absolutely outrageous that we have members of this House who are willing to come in here and pander to the message of anti-vaxxers ...", and noted that, "the COVID-19 vaccine has seen more investment than any other vaccination in history".
 Following O'Connor's comments, Collins augmented his statement and declared he would be happy to take a vaccine "if it was proven to work".

+In 2023, Collins objected strongly to then Minister of State at the Department of Agriculture, Food and the Marine, Pippa Hackett describing him as an organic farmer, claiming that she could only have got that information from her husband who worked as a farm inspector and had inspected Collins' farm.
+It later emerged that he had previously referred to himself as an organic farmer in the Dáil on several occasions.